c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 Dont feel bad if you make a mistake with pointers, because **you will make a mistake with pointers.**.
 We doubt there is a C programmer alive that has not crashed their application using a ULL or uninitialized pointer.
 Professional programmers with decades of experience do it.
 In fact, it is the number one reason application crash.

 # * [Global and Static Variables](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+So far we have used function parameters, return values, and pointers to pass values to and from other functions.
+We did this  because the scope of an automatic variable is confined to the function (of block) it was declared in.
+This is, by far, the **most common way that values are passed around inside a program**.
+There is, however, an alternative.

 # * [Global Variables](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [When to use Globals](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Adding Globals to Your Programs](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)